e-m3din4/osintximss/README.md

 # OSINT MX
 ## OSINT x IMSS

 One of the few OSINT tools focused on Mexican citizens, retrieve and verify data about a Social Security Number aka IMSS from a given CURP.
 Insituto Mexicano del Seguro Social is a Mexican goverment dependency which deals and provides health and clinical services to Mexican citizens.
 This script is part of a collection of non-USA-focused-OSINT tools, designed to retrieve and verify data in the OSINT investigations context.
-Uses python's requests library and a config.json file containing your API keys managed by RapidAPI (available at RapidAPI.com), data points obtained aid to validate a mexican citizen identity for OSINT research purposes, applied to missing person cases, fraud prevention and identity theft investigations.
+Uses python's requests library and a config.json file containing your API keys managed by RapidAPI (available at RapidAPI.com), data points obtained aid to validate a Mexican citizen identity for OSINT research purposes, applied to missing person cases, fraud prevention and identity theft investigations.

 ## Prerequisites